 How to choose the best college laptop for you

 Based on those results, we recommend budget shoppers consider purchasing the Acer Aspire 5, Asus Chromebook Flip C434 and Microsoft Surface Go 2, as all come in at less than $600 — and that's with the Surface Go 2's Type Cover Keyboard (sold separately).
 Picking between these three is simple.
 If you prioritize performance, get the Aspire 5.
 Need a Chromebook?
 The Flip C434's your next laptop.
 Want a tablet?
 Go get a Surface Go 2.

 The next price tier of laptops, both under $700, has the Acer Swift 3 and the Google Pixelbook Go, which brings up an interesting choice.
 The Swift 3 is fast for its price tag, but its screen is not that bright.
 If you can do all your school work via Chrome and Android, the Pixelbook Go's premium build and excellent screen are a solid combination.

-Lastly, we get to the folks who can spend $1,000 or more. iPhone-using college students can get the MacBook Air if their majors don't require demanding programs, or spend the extra $300 for the MacBook Pro if they're going to be living within Adobe's applications.
+Lastly, we get to the folks who can spend $1,000 or more. iPhone-using college students can get the MacBook Air if their majors don't require demanding programs, or spend the extra $300 for the remarkably long-lasting MacBook Pro if they're going to be living within Adobe's applications.
 (The latest MacBook Pro models with updated Apple silicon really push the price skyward, but they promise the best performance from an Apple laptop.)
 The rest of the student body, who think the best college laptop has to be a PC, will decide based around performance and audio quality.
-The Dell XPS 13 has modern 10th Gen CPUs and Thunderbolt 3 (great for connecting an external monitor) but unimpressive sound, while Microsoft's Surface Laptop 4 has great sound and a powerful 11th Gen Intel CPU, but no Thunderbolt 4 ports -- just two USB ports, one USB-C and one USB-A.
+The Dell XPS 13 has modern 11th Gen CPUs and Thunderbolt 4 (great for connecting an external monitor) but unimpressive sound, while Microsoft's Surface Laptop 4 has great sound and a powerful 11th Gen Intel CPU, but no Thunderbolt 4 ports -- just two USB ports, one USB-C and one USB-A.

 How we test the best college laptops